-- 319. The increase in vessel movements associated with the operation phase of the proposed East Anglia ONE North project together with vessels movements at other projects could result in cumulative impacts in terms of interference with fishing activities. - 320.
-It should be noted, however, that as described above in respect of cumulative impacts for the construction phase (Section 13.7.1.5), it would be expected that appropriate liaison enabling awareness to vessels in transit on the location of static gear and fishermen's awareness of vessel transit routes, would be undertaken at the other projects included in the assessment to minimise potential interference.
-In the case of towed gears, the same obligations in respect of COLREGS outlined in Section 13.6, would also apply to other projects.
-Whilst the relative increase in the level of vessel transits resulting from the proposed East Anglia ONE North project in conjunction with other projects is recognised, with the appropriate two way liaison with fishermen and adherence to COLREGs obligations as outlined above, the magnitude of the effect is considered to be low.

-321. As discussed for the proposed East Anglia ONE North project alone (Section 13.6), the sensitivity of vessels operating static gear is considered to be medium and that of vessels operating towed gear is considered to be low.
+- 320. The increase in vessel movements associated with the operation phase of the proposed East Anglia TWO project together with vessels movements at other projects could result in cumulative impacts in terms of interference with fishing activities. - 321.
+It should be noted, however, that as described above in respect of cumulative impacts for the construction phase (section 13.7.1.5), it would be expected that appropriate liaison enabling awareness to vessels in transit on the location of static gear and fishermen's awareness of vessel transit routes, would be undertaken at the other projects included in the assessment to minimise potential interference.
+In the case of towed gears, the same obligations in respect of COLREGS outlined in section 13.6, would also apply to other projects.
+Whilst the relative increase in the level of vessel transits resulting from the proposed East Anglia TWO project in conjunction with other projects is recognised, with the appropriate two way liaison with fishermen and adherence to COLREGs obligations, the magnitude of the effect is considered to be low. - 322.
+As discussed for the proposed East Anglia TWO project alone (section 13.6), the sensitivity of vessels operating static gear is considered to be medium and that of vessels operating towed gear is considered to be low.
 This, in combination with the magnitude of effect identified above results in a cumulative impact of minor adverse significance.